Beginner bloggers, short on blog post ideas? You’re in luck because I’m going to fill your brain with tons of blog post ideas for your new blog!

 - The Ultimate Guide To Making Money As A Dog Walker

-Hack alert!
 If your blog has 5 categories, you need 5 how-to guides.
-In each of your blog posts within a category, add a link to the how-to guide from the same category.
+In each blog post, add a link to the how-to guide that’s from the same category.

 Do a Google search for blogs in your niche.
 For each site you want to compile the following information onto a spreadsheet:

 - headshot (or logo) image

 - name of the blogger

 - their twitter handle